learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/Mockaroo_Guide.md

 # Using Mockaroo to Generate Mock Data

 Mockaroo is an invaluable tool for developers and testers, offering realistic data generation for application testing.
-Below is a guide on how to use Mockaroo, along with its benefits.
+This guide provides an overview of Mockaroo's capabilities and a step-by-step tutorial on how to use it, along with its benefits.
+We've now included visual aids to make the process even more accessible.

 ## Benefits of Using Mockaroo
 - **Realistic Data Sets**: Mockaroo provides data that closely mimics actual operational data, aiding in more accurate testing and development.